Four-Year Electrician Apprentice Program – FAQ’s

 How to apply to the program

-If you are not yet working as an apprentice: You MUST APPLY first.
+If you are not yet working as an apprentice: You are encouraged to apply first.
 Learn how to apply here.
 Read FAQs about the Apprentice Program here.
 If you are already working as an apprentice, OR you are a contractor trying to register one of your apprentices for schooling, please continue down to “How to Register” below and follow those instructions.

 How to register